 NeoPXL8 (pronounced “NeoPixelate”) is a hardware-and-software combo that works around these limitations to bring buttery smooth animation to large-scale NeoPixel projects.

-NeoPXL8 splits the problem 8 ways: rather than one long strand of, say, 1,000 pixels, eight strands of 125 pixels can operate concurrently in perfect sync (twice this length, and maybe a little more, is possible before running out of RAM).
+NeoPXL8 splits the problem 8 ways: rather than one long strand of, say, 1,000 pixels*, eight strands of 125 pixels can operate concurrently in perfect sync.
+It’s like shoving two whole Kit Kats® in your mouth “the illegal way” instead of nibbling one bar at a time.
 Data transmission times are greatly reduced and animation can remain smooth.

 Additionally, NeoPXL8 uses direct memory access (DMA) to allow the CPU to continue with other tasks while these data transfers take place in the background.
 Your code could start processing the next frame of animation, or load data from an SD card.
 All interrupts and timekeeping functions operate normally, no drift.